How to get started

 The application fee for Bates is $60, and can be submitted via the Common Application or Coalition Application.
 Eligible students can obtain and submit a fee waiver from the Common Application, Coalition Application, ACT, College Board, or NACAC.
 Because the Common Application and the College Board offer a limited number of fee waivers per student, applicants are also able to ask a third party, such as a school counselor, to write on their behalf to request that the application fee be waived.
 If the applicant chooses to ask a third party to write on their behalf, the applicant should select the last option on the Common App Fee Waiver list: “I can provide a supporting statement from a school official, college access counselor, financial aid officer, or community leader.”
 Additional eligibility guidelines for use of this waiver can be found here.

-The application fee is automatically waived for non-U.S. citizens applying to Bates for either first-year or transfer admission.
-No requests for fee waivers or additional financial documents are needed.
+The application fee is automatically waived for non-U.S. citizens applying to Bates for first-year admission – no requests for fee waivers or additional financial documents are needed.
+Non-U.S. citizens applying for financial aid and seeking transfer admission are eligible for a fee waiver.
+To receive a fee waiver code, please email Margaret Galligan-Schmoll at firstname.lastname@example.org.

 5. Apply for Financial Aid (Optional)